dettonville/ansible-utils/docs/x509_certificate_verify.md

       * For version, specify 1 for v1 or 3 for v3 certificates.
       * The issuer_path and chain_path parameters are deprecated
         in favor of issuer_ca_path.
+      * When logging_level is set to DEBUG, a full stack trace is logged for any exceptions.
+      * When logging_level is set to DEBUG, additional certificate metadata and environment details are included.
+      * If not_valid_after_utc is unavailable in cryptography >=
+        41.0.0, an error is logged, indicating a potential library or environment issue.
+      * If cryptography is loaded from a system-wide path in a virtual environment, a warning is logged to indicate potential version mismatches.
+      * The module modifies sys.path to prioritize the virtual environment's cryptography installation over system-wide paths.

 REQUIREMENTS:  cryptography>=1.5, pyopenssl